-NOTE: The maximum air temperature at the bell must not exceed 120°F (49°C).
+NOTE: The maximum air temperature at the cup must not exceed 120°F (49°C).

 Step 4.
-Connect Fluid Supply
+Connect the Fluid Supply

 Connect fluid lines at the applicator first.
-See Step 2.
-Connect All Lines at the Applicator, page 18.
+See Step 1.
+Connect All Lines at the Applicator, page 16.

-Solventborne Electrostatic Systems or Non-Electrostatic Systems.
+Solventborne and Non-Electrostatic Systems

 a.
 Paint Hose: The fluid hose connected to port P on the applicator must be connected to a regulated, filtered paint supply, such as a circulation system or a supply pump.
 This hose also must be connected to a regulated solvent supply to flush the system and an air supply to empty the lines.
-This figure shows a common way to make these connections.
+This illustration shows a common way to make these connections.

 b.
-Dump Hose: The fluid hose connected to port D on the applicator must go to a grounded waste container.
+Dump Hose (optional): The fluid hose connected to port D on the applicator must go to a grounded waste container.